For most of its 82 year

 Mayor Charles Milton took office and started rubbish pick-up route and continuation of the sewer project in the Village.

-June, 1981 - Mayor Kuhn and Board of Trustees build new Senior Citizen Center
+June, 1981 - Mayor Kuhn and Board of Trustees built a new Senior Citizen Center

 June, 1995 - Frank Leak takes office.
 During Frank's years as Mayor of the Village, he and the Board of Trustees have accomplished the following: